 This instruction concerns the Ninth Circuit’s adoption of the Second Circuit’s Rogers test, see Rogers v.
 Grimaldi, 875 F.2d 994 (2d Cir.
 1989), which applies to cases involving “expressive works,” Gordon v.
 Drape Creative, Inc., 909 F.3d 257, 264 (9th Cir.
 2018), and “in which a trademark is used not to designate a work’s source, but solely to perform some other expressive function,” Jack Daniel’s Props. v.
 VIP Prods.
 LLC, 599 U.S. 140, 154 (2023). “[P]recedents applying Rogers were borne of the idea that some trademarks have expressive value and that in those situations, trademark law’s traditional likelihood-of-confusion test ‘fails to account for the full weight of the public’s interest in free expression.’”
 Punchbowl, Inc. v.
 AJ Press, LLC, 90 F.4th 1022, 1027-28 (9th Cir.
 2024) (quoting Mattel, Inc. v.
 MCA Records, Inc., 296 F.3d 894, 900 (9th Cir.
 2002)).
 If Rogers applies to an allegedly infringing mark, “it often precludes claims of trademark infringement.”
 Id. at 1028.

 When faced with a Rogers-test challenge by a defendant, the court must make two threshold determinations.
 First, the court must determine if the alleged infringing trademark is used “at least in part” as a trademark.
-Jack Daniel’s, 599 U.S. at 155-56 (holding that where the alleged infringing mark is used as a trademark, meaning “to identify or brand [a defendant’s] goods or services,” the Rogers test is not to be applied, even if the use is also expressive).
+Jack Daniel’s, 599 U.S. at 155-56 (holding that where the alleged infringing mark is used as a trademark, meaning “to identify or brand [a defendant’s] goods or services,” the Rogers test is not to be applied, even if the use is also expressive); but see Hara v.
+Netflix, Inc., 146 F.4th 872, 878 (9th Cir.
+2025) (in observing that the Jack Daniel’s court decision was “narrow” and did not reach the validity of the Rogers test, holding that the test applies because the ten-second use of the plaintiff’s “image and likeness in one episode of [an animated television series] and the related teaser and still image in no way suggests or identifies [the plaintiff] as a source or origin of the show”).
 That determination is informed by looking at the context in which the alleged infringing mark is being used, including “the way the product is marketed.”
 Id. at 160; see also Punchbowl, 90 F.4th at 1031 (stating that, because the alleged infringer had filed trademark applications to register its mark and used its mark to identify and distinguish its new products, it was using its mark to “designate the source of its own goods—in other words, has used a trademark as a trademark.” (quoting Jack Daniel’s, 599 U.S. at 145)).
 Trademark use may require factual findings made by jury.
 See 1 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 3:4 (5th ed.
 2019) (“The key question is whether, as actually used, the designation is likely to be recognized . . . as an indication of origin for this particular product or service.”).